 Who can apply?

-- Bachelor students must have completed at least two academic years at the start of the scholarship period.
+- Bachelor students must have completed at least two university years at the start of the scholarship.

 What can be funded?

-- You can find out about course providers and programmes on the DAAD website under: www.daad.de/hsk-kursliste.
+- Course providers and courses offered can be found on the DAAD website at: www.daad.de/hsk-kursliste.

 - The courses are taught exclusively in German.

 Duration of the funding

 - The courses have a duration of at least 18 teaching days (max.
 5 days/week, excluding arrival and departure days) with at least 25 teaching hours per week each.

 - The courses usually take place in the months ofJune to November.